cstockton/astgen/README.md

-# astgen
+# Package astgen

 Package astgen provides a higher level API for go/ast.
+This is a work in progress.